Vazidnh3/ChatGPT-App/README.md

 # Installation

 1. Clone the project
-2. Open project in Android Studio
-3. Change the YOUR_API_KEY to Yours key
+2. Change the YOUR_API_KEY to Your key
-4. Then run the application
+3. Then run the application

 # Downloads

-You can download the application from
+You can download the application from https://github.com/Vazidnh3/ChatGPT-App/releases/tag/v1.0.0

 # Implementation